Mohamedmohsenn/Adaptive-Hoffman/README.md

 # Adaptive-Hoffman
-Adaptive hoffman technique to compress the data.
+Adaptive hoffman technique with java to compress the data including gui.